EraldyHq/kubee/docs/bin/kube-x-helm-x.md

 # Note
 ## Secret Security

 The Helm values are stored in a secret.
-You can retrieve the applied secret.
+You can retrieve the applied values and secret.
 ```bash
 helm get -n namespace values chartReleaseName
 ```